 Company Medical Plan benefit option.
 Unless otherwise notified, the Company Medical Plan's coverage of prescription drugs is creditable; therefore, you are not required to also enroll in a separate Medicare Part D plan.
-(Note: Pharmacy and prescription Benefits for participants who enroll in both a Medicare Part D prescription plan and who enroll in the Company Medical Plan benefit option under the Health Plan shall have those Benefits coordinated and prescription drug claims would be filed with Medicare first, as it would become Primary, before the Company Plan).
-Unless the Plan is primary, prescription Benefits under the Plan will be reduced by the amount payable by Medicare Part D for the same Covered Expenses (whether the amount payable by Medicare Part D coverage and not to prescription Benefits under private plans.
+(Note: Pharmacy and prescription Benefits for participants who enroll in both a Medicare Part D prescription plan and who enroll in both the Company Medical Plan benefit option under the Health Plan shall have those Benefits coordinated and prescription drug claims would be filed with Medicare first, as it would become Primary, before the Company Plan).
+Unless the Plan is primary, prescription Benefits under the Plan will be reduced by the amount payable by Medicare Part D for the same Covered Expenses (whether the amount payable by Medicare is actually made).
+This prescription Benefit coordination applies only to Medicare Part D coverage and not to prescription Benefits under private plans.
 To the extent your pharmacy and prescription expenses are not paid by your Medicare Part D plan, claims can be filed with the Plan.

 UHC Group Medicare Advantage benefit option.
 If you are enrolled in the Group Medicare Advantage benefit option, prescription drug coverage is provided under that benefit option and you should not need to purchase additional Medicare Part D coverage.
 Medicare benefits are managed for you by UHC Medicare Advantage plan according to the plan provisions for coverage.
-Contact the UHC Medicare Advantage plan at the number on the back of your ID card for creditable coverage and Medicare Part D coordination information.
+Contact the UHC Medicare Advantage plan for creditable coverage and Medicare Part D coordination information.